ktan-wolf/AetherNet-DePIN/README.md

 # Indexer & API Service (/indexer)
 * Technology: Rust with Tokio, SQLx (for database), and Axum (for the API).

+**Responsibility**

-* Responsibility: This service acts as the bridge between the on-chain world and the frontend, providing fast and efficient data access.
+* This service acts as the bridge between the on-chain world and the frontend, providing fast and efficient data access.
 It runs as two concurrent tasks:

 * The Indexer: A background task that continuously polls the Solana blockchain for all accounts owned by our program.
 It deserializes the raw account data into a structured format and "upserts" it into a PostgreSQL database.
 This keeps the database in sync with the blockchain state.